ZGFabian/bj-blog/_posts/en/2020-03-04-git-basics.md

 That command does the same thing as the previous one, but the target directory is called MYSUBDIR.[^clone]

+Note the source repo is called `origin` and your new local is `master` by default.
+Later on you can use `git pull origin master`, to get the newest version from remote origin repo.

+###

 ### git status